My wife and I own an IKEA Ektorp couch. It’s white. We like it. We have the matching ottoman for the sofa and the armchair.

-Since when we buy IKEA furniture we’ve usually bought truckloads, we’ve used the delivery service a couple of times.
+Since when we buy IKEA furniture, we’ve usually bought truckloads, and we’ve used the delivery service a couple of times.
 It sure was nice not having to cart out mountains of stuff to our car.

 That said, whenever our purchases will fit in our vehicle, we take it ourselves.